neomjs/neo/buildScripts/README.md

 > node ./buildScripts/buildAll.js -h

 All programs which are using options also have the visual inquirer interface in place.</br>
-So it is up to you if you prefer adding the options manually (e.g. for adding them into your own CI), or selecting them without memorising the shortcuts.
+So it is up to you if you prefer adding the options manually (e.g. for adding them into your own CI),</br>
+or selecting them without memorising the shortcuts.

 You will notice that most programs are using the -f (framework) option here.